Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Preliminaries

 For training, the population loss is defined by the residual of the variational formulation \eqref{var_for}:

 In practice, the empirical loss function is employed, obtained via Monte Carlo sampling of \eqref{pop_loss}:

 where $\{\om_j\}_{j=1}^M$ are i.i.d. samples drawn from $\mathbb{P}_{\Omega}$.
-At each training epoch, the network parameters are updated to minimize $\LL^M$, and the forcing term is re-evaluated until the empirical loss becomes sufficiently small.
+At each training epoch, the network parameters are updated to minimize $\LL^M$, until the empirical loss becomes sufficiently small.
 The final prediction is then obtained via \eqref{sol_recon}, after sufficient training has been performed.

 A crucial feature of FEONet is that training relies solely on random samples from $\Omega$, without requiring any precomputed input-output pairs.
 Moreover, since the method is based on the basis expansion \eqref{sol_recon}, exact boundary conditions can be imposed in the same way as in classical FEM.
 A schematic overview of the FEONet structure is given in Figure \ref{fig:feonet_architecture}.
 Extensive numerical experiments on benchmark problems are reported in \cite{FEONet}, confirming the effectiveness of the approach in terms of accuracy, generalization capability, and computational efficiency, and the rigorous convergence analysis of FEONet was conducted in \cite{feonet_anal}.
 As noted in these papers, a major limitation of FEONet is that its computational cost grows rapidly as the number of finite elements increases, which makes large-scale applications challenging.
 In some cases, training may not progress at all.
-As discussed above, this observation provides a key motivation for our work.
+As discussed before, this observation provides a key motivation for our work.
 To address the computational cost, training efficiency, and memory bottlenecks, we propose in this paper a new sparse architecture tailored to FEONet.
-As a simple motivating example, Figure \ref{fig:loss_comparison} summarizes learning curves for different values of $N_h$.
+As a simple motivating example, Figure \ref{fig:loss_comparison} summarizes learning curves for different values of $N_h$, the number of degrees of freedom in the finite element discretization.
 When $N_h$ is small, the original FEONet and our proposed method exhibit comparable behavior.
 However, for relatively large $N_h$, training of the original FEONet often fails to make sufficient progress and is terminated early (e.g., via early stopping), whereas our sparse architecture consistently yields robust training performance across all tested values of $N_h$.
 As will be further demonstrated in the experiments, many practical settings require fine meshes with a large number of elements; therefore, our method is expected to advance FEONet toward scalable, real-world applicability.